What are the common thyroid diseases?

 Treatment for hyperthyroidism often depends on the cause.
 However, options include having a single dose of radioactive iodine by mouth or by injection which gets taken up by the thyroid and kills some of the over productive cells.
 Other options include taking anti-thyroid tablets regularly (e.g. carbimazole) which suppresses the production of the thyroid hormone.
 These are usually taken for 1-2 years after which case the cause of the hyperthyroidism has normally resolved so the treatment can often be stopped.
 However a certain percentage of people may need to take carbimazole for the long term in order to keep their symptoms under control.
-Surgery to remove part of the thyroid is also an option and is often used in people with goitres as these can often cause pressure on other areas such as the windpipe.
+Surgery to remove part of the thyroid is also an option and is often used in people with goitres that are large enought to put pressure on other areas such as the windpipe.

 Occasionally some of these treatments may inadvertently stop too much of the thyroid gland from producing the thyroid hormones.
 This may then result in hypothyroidism and it may then be necessary to take thyroxine tablets to increase the thyroid hormone levels back to normal.